Skip to main content

 Bar Review: The Penny Pub

-The Penny Pub in Bay Shore, NY is a warm and cozy Irish bar on Main St. On the smaller side, they use the best of their space.
+The Penny Pub in Bay Shore, NY is a warm and cozy Irish bar on Main St. A bit on the smaller side, they use the best of their space.
 The decor combines traditional Irish pub fixtures, beer memorabilia and a little cottage core.
 The stained-glass luminaires on the ceiling are a nice soft touch to the stained wood in the background.
 My friend and I went the weekend after the St. Patrick's Day parade in Bay Shore (arguably the best on the island).
 Luckily for us they still had their special St. Patty's menu available along with their regular fixings.
 I had their potato soup, and it was to die for.
 The bacon was a nice touch, but it would have been just as filling without it.
 We split a basket of wings after being recommended by two people we met at the counter.
 We were happy for the suggestion because they were so good.
 We scarfed them down before remembering to take a photo lol.
-Speaking of the folks we met, both the bartender and strangers at the bar added to how enjoyable the expe...
+Speaking of the folks we met, both the bartender and strangers at the bar added to how enjoyable th...

-Book Review: "An Adventure in Paris” by Guy de Maupassant
+Short Story Review: "An Adventure in Paris” by Guy de Maupassant

 The Most Anticlimactic of Escapades “Disappointment forever lurked just beyond the edges of her joy, ready to spring like a ravenous cougar.” - Kathleen Rice Adams, Prodigal Gun In “An Adventure in Paris” by Guy de Maupassant the subject of the story is a woman dissatisfied with her life.
 The narrator refers to her as a “little person from the provinces” suggesting she is not of a lavish lifestyle.
 She is a wife, mother and homemaker; exactly what a woman should be yet she yearned for more.
 Sexual exploration and being a participant in group sex was her main fantasy, those thoughts being her escape from the everyday boredom she experienced.
 Even while next to her sleeping husband, those thoughts ran through her mind.
 The lives of the wealthy appealed to her, “ she was continuously thinking of Paris and read the fashionable papers eagerly.”
 She was naive, adventurous and ready to change her life.
 Once she got the nerve to go, there was no stopping her; her ...